ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

    delta-seconds as defined in [RFC7234] section 1.2.1 clarifies some parsing rules too.

-   As explained in [RFC7231] section 4.1.1.1 using `HTTP-date` requires a clock synchronization protocol.
+   As explained in [RFC7231] section 4.1.1.1 using `IMF-fixdate` requires a clock synchronization protocol.
 This may be problematic (eg. clock skew, failure of hardcoded clock synchronization servers, IoT devices, ..).
    See [Another NTP client failure story](https://community.ntppool.org/t/another-ntp-client-failure-story/1014/)